Residential hot tubs and pools: Health and safety tips

 For more information on disinfectants and water quality, see HealthLinkBC File #27b Residential hot tubs and pools: Safe water quality.

-To help keep hot tubs clean, you should also drain and scrub them with a bleach solution (5ml per 4 litres of water) at least monthly, or more often for heavily used hot tubs.
+To help keep hot tubs clean, you should also drain and scrub them with a bleach solution.
+Your cleaning schedule will vary depending on how many people use your pool or hot tub, and how often it is used.
+At a minimum, clean it as per the manufacturer’s instructions.
 Filters and pumping systems should be cleaned and serviced on a regular basis.

-If you have diarrhea, have been vomiting, have an open wound, or any other infection or illness, you should not go in a pool or hot tub until you have been symptom-free for at least 48 hours.
+If you have been vomiting, have diarrhea, an open wound, or any other infection or illness, you should not go in a pool or hot tub until you have been symptom-free for at least 48 hours.

 Water temperature

-How can I ensure the safety of hot tub users?
+How can I ensure the safety of pool and hot tub users?

 It is the owner’s responsibility to ensure the hot tub or pool is safely maintained and free from hazards, entrapments, and other dangers, including keeping bathers informed of all risks.